 Some might argue that one should not install the Standard System Utilities on a minimal server but in my opinion, you will need most of the standard utilities later anyway so I will install them on this server as part of the base setup.

 The required packages are downloaded and installed on the system:

 When you're asked to Install the GRUB boot loader to the master boot record?, select Yes:

-The installer might ask you in which partition Grub shall be installed.
+The installer might ask you which partition Grub shall be installed to.
 This server has just one hard disk, so I choose /dev/sda here.

 Press enter, and the Installer will install Grub and finishes the installation.

 The base system installation is now finished.
 Remove the Debian Netinstall CD from the CD drive and hit Continue to reboot the system:

 The first boot of the newly installed Debian 10 server: first you will see the boot screen of the Grub Boot Loader, press enter or wait a few seconds, the boot process will continue automatically.